 - 1. Configure and tune TLS for Genesys servers to use certificates signed by the same CA. - 2.
-If the Web Engagement Backend Server is running on a different host, copy the trusted CA certificate to this host. - 3.
-Import the CA certificate to WCS via Certificates Snap-in on the Web Engagement Backend Server host by launching the MMC console.
+If the Web Engagement Server is running on a different host, copy the trusted CA certificate to this host. - 3.
+Import the CA certificate to WCS via Certificates Snap-in on the Web Engagement Server host by launching the MMC console.
 Enter mmc at the command line. - 4.
 Select File > Add/Remove Snap-in... from the main menu.

-🚟 Console1 - [Console Root]
+Console1 - [Console Root]

-🚡 File Action View Favorites Window Help 8×
+File Action View Favorites Window Help 8×

+New New Ctrl+N

-Vew Open Ctrl+N Ctrl+O 1
+Open Ctrl+O

-Save Save Ctrl+5 I There are no items to show in this view.
+Save As Curi+5 There are no items to show in this view.

+Add/Remove Span-in Chd+M

-Add/Remove Snap-in Options Ctrl+M
+Options Carrie

+1 C:\Windows\\services.msc

+2 ServerManager.msc

+3 C:\Windows\\compmgmt.ms c

-1 C:\Windows\\services.msc 2 ServerManager.msc 3 C:\Windows\\compmgmt.ms 4 C:\Windows\system32\secpol.
+4 C:\Windows\system32\secpol. msc

 Exit

-Enables you to add snap-ins to or remov re them from the snap-in console.